Schallabajzr/Pehmis-Sofle-Case-Bigger-USB/README.md

-#### Special Thanks to
+Special Thanks to
+---

-- Josef Adamcik for designing the original Sofle keyboard and making the project open source
+- Josef Adamcik for designing the original Sofle keyboard and making the project open source.
 - kb-elmo for making the original version of this case and sharing the step files.

 ---

-### These files are meant for 3D printing only!
+These files are meant for 3D printing only!

 They are not suitable for CNC machining and trying to use them for that will most likely result in unusable parts.